-7. Color placement
+7. Color Placement

 If you are going to use two or more shade of paint, it is important to consider the color placement.
-Make sure that the combination of living room color schemes complement the entire element of the room.
+Make sure that the combination of living room color schemes complements the entire element of the room.

-8. Focal point
+8. Focal Point

 When choosing living room color schemes, it is also important to consider the color of the focal point.
-Some people choose contrasting color to accentuate the focal point.
+Some people choose a contrasting color to accentuate the focal point.